-Charleston, S.C. to Disney via Kissimmee, FL
+Charleston, S.C. to Disney World by Amtrak via Kissimmee, FL

-When I arrived last week, it was a quick walk through because my little niece was not happy that she and her mom had to pick me up at 5:30 am.
+When I arrived last week, it was a quick walkthrough because my little niece was unhappy that she and her mom had to pick me up at 5:30 am.

-If the agent only knew I rode Amtrak for fun as well as transportation.
+If the agent only knew I rode Amtrak for fun as well as transportation.Kev

 The first train: Charleston, SC to Wilson, NC

-The ride was pleasant but for a gaggle of gals who also boarded in Charleston.
+The ride was pleasant but for a gaggle of gals who boarded in Charleston.
 There were a little louder than I would appreciate, but it worked out.

-I don’t mind others having a good time, but people should remember they didn’t invite everyone else in the car to their party, so it can be a little annoying when they do get a little too loud — this why I pack over the ear headphones to block the noise out, and we are all happy.
+I don’t mind others having a good time, but people should remember they didn’t invite everyone else in the car to their party, so it can be a little annoying when they do get a little too loud — this is why I pack over the ear headphones to block the noise out, and we are all happy.

 At Wilson, N.C.

-The Wilson, (NC) Station, an old 1924 Atlantic Coastline Railroad Station, has a nostalgic charm.
-To celebrate the 100 plus years of railroad history in Wilson, the NCDOT commissioned a mural for the station.
+The Wilson, (N.C.)
+Station, an old 1924 Atlantic Coastline Railroad Station, has a nostalgic charm.
+To celebrate the 100-plus years of railroad history in Wilson, the NCDOT commissioned a mural for the station.